1931 Islington East by-election: Candidates

-Results
+Result

 On a reduced turnout, Manning held the seat for Labour with a majority of 2,277 votes.
 Critchley came second with 27.2% of the votes, a setback for the Empire Crusade.

 Aftermath

 The Empire Crusade also failed to win the Westminster St George's by-election in March.
 At the 1931 general election, Cazalet won the seat by a large majority, serving as Islington East's MP until her defeat by Labour's Eric Fletcher at the 1945 general election.
 After her defeat in 1931, Manning did not return to Parliament until her victory in Epping in 1945.
 Critchley rejoined the Conservative Party, and won the Twickenham by-election in 1934.